Baton Rouge Bar Foundation Pro Bono Project

 Pro Bono Project volunteers:

-In 2010 our volunteers assisted 1185 clients with legal consultation and representation in many areas of civil law.
+In 2012 our volunteers assisted over 1500 litigants in many areas of civil law.

-Law students and paralegals can also volunteer to perform client intake at Thirst for Justice, or serve as interns at the Baton Rouge Bar office.
+Law students and paralegals can also volunteer with our programs.
+Students may volunteer at any of our three outreach clinics or may serve as interns at the Baton Rouge Bar office.
 The Pro Bono Project is an approved internship site for the LSU Paralegal Program.
-In addition, the Pro Bono Project is an approved site for fellows participating in the Southern University Law Center Chancellor’s Public Service Initiative Stipend program.
+The Pro Bono Project is an approved site for fellows participating in the Southern University Law Center Chancellor's Public Service Initiative Stipend program and the LSU Public Interest Law Society Fellowship program.
 Contact Robin Kay to find out how you can help.

-The Pro Bono Project is funded by grants from the Louisiana Bar Foundation Interest on Lawyers Trust Accounts (IOLTA) program, Southeast Louisiana Legal Services, Family, District and City Court Filing Fees and the Baton Rouge Bar Foundation.
+The Pro Bono Project is funded by grants from the Louisiana Bar Foundation Interest on Lawyers Trust Accounts (IOLTA) program, Southeast Louisiana Legal Services, Family, District and City Court Filing Fees, the Baton Rouge Bar Foundation and by donations.

 Individual Representation